zef-dev/convoworks-gpt/README.md

 Convoworks GPT is an extension package for [Convoworks framework](https://github.com/zef-dev/convoworks-core).
 It is in the form of a WordPress plugin so you can use it with the [Convoworks WP](https://wordpress.org/plugins/convoworks-wp/).

+This is a development version and it is yet decided will this package be part of the Convoworks core or will it stay as a separate plugin.

 ## Building the Plugin

+You can use prebuilt plugin version (in the `./build` folder) or you can build it by yourself.

 When using it for the first time, you have to install the node packages.
 Navigate to the project root and enter the following command: